thijstriemstra/acidswf/docs/index.rst

-It was developed using Python_ to test the PyAMF_ and RTMPy_ libraries, but the goal is to make it work for any AMF/RTMP implementation (Red5_, BlazeDS_, FMS_ etc) that is compliant with the Flash Player.
+It was developed using Python_ to test the PyAMF_ and RTMPy_ libraries, but the goal is to make it work for any AMF/RTMP implementation (Red5_, BlazeDS_, FMS_ etc.) that is compliant with the Flash Player.

 The package consists of an Ant_ build script that controls: